oracle/weblogic-kubernetes-operator/site/config-overrides.md

   * Templates can embed macros that reference environement variables or Kubernetes secrets.
 See [Override template macros](#override-template-macros).
 * Create a Kubernetes configuration map from the directory of templates.
   * The configuration map must be in the same Kubernetes namespace as the domain.
-  * If the configuration map is going to be used by a single `DOMAIN_UID`, it is recommended to add the `weblogic.domainUID=<mydomainuid>` label to help track the resource.
+  * If the configuration map is going to be used by a single `DOMAIN_UID`, we recommend adding the `weblogic.domainUID=<mydomainuid>` label to help track the resource.
   * For example, assuming `./mydir` contains your `version.txt` and situation configuration template files:
     ```
     kubectl -n MYNAMESPACE create cm MYCMNAME --from-file ./mydir
     kubectl -n MYNAMESPACE label cm MYCMNAME weblogic.domainUID=DOMAIN_UID
     ```
 * Create any Kubernetes secrets referenced by a template macro.
   * Secrets can have multiple keys (files) that can hold either cleartext or base64 values.
+We recommend that you use base64 values for passwords via `Opaque` type secrets in their `data` field, so that they can't be easily read at a casual glance.
+For more information, see https://kubernetes.io/docs/concepts/configuration/secret/.
   * Secrets must be in the same Kubernetes namespace as the domain.
-  * If a secret is going to be used by a single `DOMAIN_UID`, it is recommended to add the `weblogic.domainUID=<mydomainuid>` label to help track the resource.
+  * If a secret is going to be used by a single `DOMAIN_UID`, we recommend adding the `weblogic.domainUID=<mydomainuid>` label to help track the resource.
   * For example:
     ```
     kubectl -n MYNAMESPACE create secret generic my-secret --from-literal=key1=supersecret --from-literal=key2=topsecret